oleg-agapov/dbt-from-scratch-practice/practice/practice-3.md

 Staging layer id one-to-one reflection of source tables in the data warehouse.

 Create a new directory `models/staging`.
 Inside of staging folder we usually create structure that reflects our datasource.
-In our case we could create a subfolder called `dunder_mifflin`, because all our data is coming from that source.
+In our case we could create a subfolder called `/dunder_mifflin`, because all our data is coming from that source.

-Inside of `dunder_mifflin` let's create several files:
+Inside of `models/staging/dunder_mifflin` let's create several files:

 <details>